 Draw an electric shaver design PHILIPS

-Feel free to download the Designer Starter Kit to make your first steps in perspective.
+You can also download the Designer Starter Kit to make your first steps in perspective drawing.
+I’ll send you some free videos to practice as well.

 Sketching an electric shaver PHILIPS with the pilot twin marker pen - the design sketchbook - chung chou tac a2